What is a property bubble or a house price bubble?

 Unequal growth distribution has been driven by an increase in working from home throughout the pandemic.
 Demand has increased for larger housing stock located further out of town and most major cities have been at a virtual standstill while economies have been put on ice.

-So are we in a property bubble?
+So is the UK in a property bubble?

 The only thing you can be sure of is that analysis from major property experts around the world will be wrong.
 Just a reminder, none of our property experts forecast prices would increase during the coronavirus pandemic.
 Their consensus was that prices would remain flat in the best possible scenario or more likely decline.

-My instincts tell me that pent up demand, significantly constrained housing supply, increasing inflation and low interest rates will likely mean prices will rise significantly over the coming years.
+My instincts tell me that pent up demand, significantly constrained housing supply, increasing inflation and low-interest rates will likely mean prices will rise significantly over the coming years.

 However, guess what, it doesn’t matter.
 You are being naïve if you think you can buy a property at the bottom of the market or forecast when the market will move into recession.
 Be very wary of anyone who tells you they know how to forecast to this level of accuracy.